E-Sh4rk/KururinTAS/README.md

 Changelog:
  - Use real game tiles for walls rendering

-Known issues:
- - Ending zones are not shown
+ - Show checkpoints and ending zones more accurately